-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 Personal money is taboo in part because founders have every reason to fear disclosing such vulnerable details to VCs.
 We VCs need to earn the right to know you.

-Instead of barreling full-disclosure ahead, consider the egg toss approach, where you start with a little lob and gradually throw further and further.
+Instead of barreling full-disclosure ahead, consider the egg toss approach, where you start with a little lob and gradually “throw” further and further.

 Start with a personal fact or two, and watch whether the investor seems to care.
-Then share a more financial fact — for example, a founder once talked to me about a role model in her life, who took some money off the table, and that opened the door for us to ask her views on money (If, instead, your investor seems to press play on a mental playlist of preconceived notions, take note).
+Then share a more financial fact — for example, a founder once talked to me about a role model in her life, who took some money off the table, and that opened the door for us to ask her views on money (if, instead, your investor seems to press play on a mental playlist of preconceived notions, take note).

 If you feel safe, maybe it’s time to trust them with the Big Talk.
 This could be right before you accept investment terms.
 “Before we get into business together for a long time, do you want to understand how I think about my own money?”

-You might end up talking about how much money you have — in savings, Ether, or whatever — or if you’re in debt; how much you need to cover your “personal burn rate;” or even just what financial success means for you.
-Is it about zeroing out your debt, paying for your kid’s special medical needs, or about never flying commercial again?
+You might end up talking about how much money you have — in savings, Ether or whatever — or if you’re in debt; how much you need to cover your “personal burn rate;” or even just what financial success means for you.
+Is it about zeroing out your debt, paying for your kid’s special medical needs or about never flying commercial again?

 Move carefully — money is a strange trigger for people.